philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

 ## Gems

-* The idea that the pair of WTS (willingness to sell) and WTP (willingness to pay) is a radically simple model which helps focus everyone's activities.
+* The pair of WTS (willingness to sell) and WTP (willingness to pay) is a radically simple model which helps focus everyone's activities.
   * "Unless an activity increases WTP or decreases WTS, it will not contribute to the firm's competitive standing.
 When I visit companies, I am always impressed by the myriad of activities I observe.
 At the same time, I often find myself at a loss to see how certain initiatives will